-In September 2014, in connection with the sale of Series A Preferred, the Company issued five-year warrants to its subsidiary DPEC Capital, Inc., who acted as placement agent, to purchase 154 shares, of Series A Preferred at an exercise price of \$2.30 per share.
+During December 2015, in connection with the sale of common stock, the Company issued five-year warrants to its subsidiary DPEC Capital, Inc., who acted as placement agent, to purchase 15,291 shares of common stock at an exercise price of \$2.00 per share, and five-year warrants to purchase 16,000 shares of common stock at an exercise price of \$2.50.
 DPEC Capital, Inc., in turn, awarded such warrants to its registered representatives who all had sufficient knowledge and experience in financial, investment and business matters to be capable of evaluating the merits and risks of investment in the Company and able to bear the risk of loss.
-For this sale of securities, the Company relied on the exemption from registration available under Section 4(a)(2) and Rule 506(b) of Regulation D promulgated under the Securities Act with respect to transactions by an issuer not involving any public offering.
-An initial Form D was filed with the SEC by the Company on October 11, 2012.
-On July 14, 2014, all outstanding shares of Series A Preferred were automatically converted into shares of common stock on a 1:1 basis.
+For these sales of securities, the Company relied on the exemption from registration available under Section 4(a)(2) and Rule 506(b) of Regulation D promulgated under the Securities Act with respect to transactions by an issuer not involving any public offering.
+No Form D has been filed for these transactions.